Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Raiders stats and trends

+- In Las Vegas' 15 games this season, it has six wins against the spread.

-- This year, the Raiders have an against-the-spread record of 3-1 in their four games as an underdog of 5 points or more.
+- This season, the Raiders have an against-the-spread record of 3-1 in their four games as an underdog of 5 points or more.

-- Las Vegas' games this season have hit the over on seven of 15 set point totals (46.7%).
+- Las Vegas has gone over the point total in 46.7% of its opportunities this season (seven times in 15 games with a set point total).

-- Las Vegas is 5-1 against the spread and 6-0 overall in games when it scores more than 21.1 points.
+- Las Vegas is 5-1 against the spread and 6-0 overall when the team records more than 21.1 points.

 Home and road insights

-- Indianapolis is 4-4 against the spread, and 4-4 overall, at home.
+- Indianapolis is 4-4 overall, and 4-4 against the spread, at home.

-- The Colts have two wins ATS (2-1) as 5-point favorites or greater at home.

-- In four of eight home games this year, Indianapolis has hit the over.
+- This season, Indianapolis has hit the over in four of eight home games.

-- In away games, Las Vegas is 4-3 overall and 3-4 against the spread.
+- Las Vegas is 3-4 against the spread, and 4-3 overall, in away games.

-- This season, in seven road games, Las Vegas has hit the over three times.
+- This year, in seven away games, Las Vegas has hit the over three times.

 Powered by Data Skrive.